In situ characterization of laser-induced strong field ionization phenomena

-This simple and straightforward construction not only enhances the versatility of the ion detector but also simplifies its deployment across a wide range of experimental configurations.
-Consequently, our approach can be readily applied in a diverse array of strong-field experiments.
+This straightforward construction not only enhances the versatility of the ion detector but also simplifies its deployment across a wide range of experimental configurations.
+Consequently, our approach can be easily applied in a diverse array of strong-field experiments.

 When the laser pulse interacts with the gas jet, the gas molecules and atoms undergo ionization within the pulse's relatively short duration, typically on the order of tens of femtoseconds, through the strong-field ionization mechanisms.
 As a result, the gas medium's resistance drops, enabling current to flow between the ground plate and the mesh, recorded as the voltage evolution on an oscilloscope as illustrated in Fig. \ref{Fig_SetUp}.
-Utilizing a freely available professional analog electronic circuit simulator LTspice, we performed the calculations to determine the transient response of the circuit, and fit it to the experimentally measured voltage trace, with a typical result shown in Fig. \ref{Fig_ion_signal} (a).
+Utilizing a professional analog electronic circuit simulator LTspice, we performed the calculations to determine the transient response of the circuit, and fit it to the experimentally measured voltage trace, with a typical result shown in Fig. \ref{Fig_ion_signal} (a).